lainproliant/xeno/README.md.rst

 Version 1.10: July 25th, 2017
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Allow names prefixed with ``::`` to escape their module's namespace,
+-  Allow names prefixed with ``::`` to escape their module’s namespace,
    e.g. ``::top_level_item``

 Version 1.9: May 23rd, 2017